hove-io/transit_model/src/documentation/nl_syntus_fares_read.md

 - the ticket price between an origin and a destination is directly specified (*DirectPriceMatrix*)
 - the price for a fare distance unit is specified, as well as the fare distance between an origin and a destination (*UnitPrice* & *DirectMatrix*).
 The ticket price between the origin and destination stops is computed by multiplying the fare distance by the fare distance unit.

-The current version of the connector handles the first type of fare structure.
-Only the *FareStructure*s of type *DirectPriceMatrix* are read.
-More types will be handled in a later version.

 ## Connector description
 Each *FareFrame* specified in the input fare data corresponds to several `Tickets` in NTM (as many as the elements of the *DistanceMatrix*).
 For each *DistanceMatrixElement*, one `Ticket` object with the corresponding `OD Rules` object is created, unless the origin/destination stops cannot be identified in the NTFS (see the mapping rule below).